 Heat shrink tape, also known as heat shrink, heat shrink tubing or heat shrink sleeving, is a tubular plastic that shrinks when exposed to heat.
 It serves a wide range of purposes from providing insulation to wires and connections, to water sealing cables, bundling wires or simple cable management.
 You can probably find heat shrink tape on almost every wire in your home.

 Heat shrink tape is used by individuals or businesses and in factory or home settings by professionals and DIY-ers alike.
-As Dan Maloney said for his Hackaday Blog, “There really is something fun about applying heat shrink tubing, and there’s no denying how satisfying a termination can be when it’s hermetically sealed.”
+As Dan Maloney said “There really is something fun about applying heat shrink tubing, and there’s no denying how satisfying a termination can be when it’s hermetically sealed.”

 Heat shrink tape is also a great step towards ensuring safety for yourself, your business and your wires by providing an added layer of protection against shocks and electrical fires.

 Read on to find out more about heat shrink tape, how it's made and the many purposes it serves.

 Heat shrink tape was invented in the 1950s by Paul Cook, owner and CEO of Raychem, a chemical corporation, known for their innovation.
 Since then, heat shrink has expanded infinitely being bought and produced widely for its various applications and insulating properties.